 Definite Numeral Adjectives

-Definite Numeral Adjectives give us an exact number in cardinal form that is one, three, ten and in ordinal form that is first, second.
+Definite Numeral Adjectives give us an exact number in a cardinal form that is one, three, ten, and an ordinal form that is first, second.

-We can question ‘how many?’ to noun and get definite numeral adjectives in cardinal form.
+We can question ‘how many?’ to noun and get definite numeral adjectives in a cardinal form.